 Dusan was born and raised in Serbia, and before moving to America for college, he had the honor of competing on the Serbian National team where he finished ninth in a pair at the 2002 Under 23 World Championships in Genoa, Italy.

-Novice Women - Head Coach
+Novice Women's Coach

-Varsity Women - Assistant Coach
+Men's Varsity Assistant Coach

-Varsity Men - Assistant Coach
+Women's Varsity Assistant Coach